 - Meeting with the examining committee to discuss the written responses (Oral Examination)

 Students may take the Qualifying Examination after completing 24 credits of coursework.
 These courses should include all required core courses and must include the Proseminar.
-If possible, students should schedule their examinations for the summer following Proseminar.
+Students should schedule their examinations for the summer following Proseminar.

 - Summer: Students must begin their exam in the first two weeks of June.
 Your questions must be approved by your committee by June 1, and a copy submitted to the program director.
 Your exam must be submitted to your committee eight calendar weeks later.